hamzaelmanar/quantium/README.md

 - Provide strategic recommendations based on the analysis

 ## Technologies Used
-- Python for data analysis and manipulation
+- Programming language: Python
-- Pandas for data processing
-- NumPy for numerical computations
-- Matplotlib for data visualization
+- Libraries: pandas, matplotlib, numpy
 ## Dataset
 The analysis is based on retail transaction data containing:
 - Customer purchase information